 Tamdhu distillery was founded in 1897 by a consortium of merchants and whisky blenders.
-They sought out the services of local architect, Charles Doig, in order to design the distillery for them.
-Doig’s name has since become forever linked with scotch whisky and the distilleries that produce it.
+They sought out the services of local architect, Charles Doig, in order to design the project for them.
+In the years that followed, Doig would become inextricably linked with scotch whisky and the distilleries that produce it.

-Charles Doig was born on a farm in Angus in 1855 and learned the trade of an architect at a local firm when he left school aged 15.
+Charles Doig was born on a farm in Angus in 1855 and studied the trade of an architect at a local firm after leaving school aged 15.
 In 1882 he moved to Elgin to work for a Land Surveyor and this placed him in a prime position to capitalise on a boom in the Speyside whisky industry.
 By 1890 he had set up his own practice, specialising in building distilleries.
 However Doig didn’t just design the structure, he also designed the equipment therein, Pot Stills included.

 By 1899, Tamdhu was in the hands of Highland Distillers (who would later become Edrington).
-The spirit was made exclusively for blending purposes and the distillery was eventually mothballed in 2010.
-Thus it remained until Ian Macleod of Glengoyne bought it in 2013 and began releasing a single malt.
+The spirit was made exclusively for blending purposes and the distillery was eventually mothballed in 2010 and so it remained until Ian Macleod Distillers of Glengoyne bought it in 2013 and began releasing a single malt.
 So far, 10 year old and ‘Batch Strength’ expressions have made it to market.

 Tamdhu has also appeared as a single cask release amongst the ranges of independent bottlers and the expression I’m going to review is one such release.
 Bottled by Wm.
 Cadenhead, the oldest independent bottler in Scotland, it is 22 years old and has spent some of that time slumbering in a Port Cask.

 The Scores: About the Scores…